27.5 – 29er – Mullet. Which is the suitable wheel size?

 On the crank length, obviously there is reason for the different lengths, but studies have proved that going shorter with cranks length does not negatively affected riding performance.
 For us, MTBers who are constantly in & out of the saddle, as well as changing pace and gears all the time; a shorter crank can even be beneficial.

 Turning a 27.5” bike into Mullet

 You need a 29”er fork, otherwise you will have clearance issues with the 29”er wheel and the lower leg arch of the 27.5” fork.
 Again, it is important to look at the head tube angle of your frame to decide which offset you need to order.
 Hopefully, you read my rumble about turning a 29er into Mullet above, if not please do, more info about geometry there.
 Obviously, you need a 29” front wheel or a rim and longer spokes to use with your existing front hub.
 With the new fork and bigger front wheel, the geometry will slacken, and you will end up with bigger trail and more sluggish steering.
 An angled headset may come in handy here too, however that is just in relation to steering; as there is less of a concern around the pedal clearance, as the bottom bracket ends up higher.

 Just for the record, I got a Works Components branded angled headset, being half the price of Cane Creek.
 Time will tell if the quality is half as good or not.
 When you purchase an angled headset, you will end up with two settings.
 In my case, we set to steepen the head angle but if I flip the top head cup around the head angle will slacken.
 I will try the latter set up on steep trails, like Bright or Thredbo to work it out if it is suitable to my riding style there.

-Thank you for Roger Derrick to edit my writing, Beau Proctor & Darcy Wilkinson from Cycle Station and my Hunstrian friend – Matte Cser with the initial bike set up and parts order.
+Thank you for Roger Derrick for editing my writing, Beau Proctor & Darcy Wilkinson from Cycle Station and my Hunstrian friend – Matte Cser with the initial bike set up and parts order.